 In accordance with the Personal Property Securities Act 2009 (Commonwealth) section 10 the definition of licence paragraph (d), if a licence issued to the owner of a hire and drive vessel is transferable by the licensee, the licence is declared not to be personal property for the purposes of that Act.

-[Regulation 5 inserted in Gazette 14 Feb 2012 p.
+[Regulation 5 inserted: Gazette 14 Feb 2012 p.
 671.]

 Notes